In the previous article we put vertex

 array in the pipeline we created above.

-And with that we have the same thing we had before but we’re using all vertex buffers and no storage buffers.
+With that we have the same thing we had before, but we’re using all vertex buffers and no storage buffers.

-Just for fun, let’s add a another attribute for a per vertex color.
-First let’s change the shader
+Just for fun, let’s add another attribute for a per vertex color.
+First let’s change the shader:

 struct Vertex { @location(0) position: vec2f, @location(1) color: vec4f, @location(2) offset: vec2f, @location(3) scale: vec2f, + @location(4) perVertexColor: vec3f, }; struct VSOutput { @builtin(position) position: vec4f, @location(0) color: vec4f, }; @vertex fn vs( vert: Vertex, ) -> VSOutput { var vsOut: VSOutput; vsOut.position = vec4f( vert.position * vert.scale + vert.offset, 0.0, 1.0); - vsOut.color = vert.color; + vsOut.color = vert.color * vec4f(vert.perVertexColor, 1); return vsOut; } @fragment fn fs(vsOut: VSOutput) -> @location(0) vec4f { return vsOut.color; }